Click on thumbnails to see photographs.

 The Clifden bridge, near Tūātapere in Southland, was built of tōtara and Australian hardwood, and opened in 1899.
-A local feature, it was subsequently used as the site for the local roll of honour after the First World War.
+It was subsequently used as the site for the local roll of honour after the First World War.

 Te Ara - The Encyclopedia of New Zealand